-- Rhinos horn are made out of keratin which help the hair and nail to grow, hence at some of the east African traditional medicine makers use in medicine making.
+- Rhinos horn is made out of keratin which helps the hair and nail to grow, hence at some of the east African traditional medicine makers use in medicine making.

-- Rhinos have fantastic sense of hearing and smell but they have really weak eyesight.
+- Rhinos have a fantastic sense of hearing and smell but they have really weak eyesight.

-- Rhinos love to cover themselves with mud, as when it dries it helps their skin from getting damage from sun burn.
+- Rhinos love to cover themselves with mud, as when it dries it helps their skin from getting damaged from sunburn.